Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 Once you have found the right keywords, include them in your title tag, meta description, H1 tag, and product description.
-The more keywords you rank for, and the higher you rank for those specific terms, the more sales you will generate.
+The more keywords you rank for, and the higher you rank for those specific terms, you will generate more sales.
 But, stuffing your product listing with keywords is counterproductive.
 Keep your copy descriptive and naturally incorporate important keywords for SEO purposes.

 If you could not use some relevant keywords in your product title, bullet points, or description, you can, in some cases, add them as back-end search terms.

 Product titles: Make your titles descriptive and not too long, but clarify what type of product you are selling.
 A good title is a maximum of 80 characters long and includes:

 - Specs/distinguishing characteristics, e.g., size, color, primary search keywords.